shaungt1/Shaun-Pritchard-Portfolio/course-work/README.md

-# Welcome to the Design Section
+# Welcome to the Class (Course-Work) Section

->  In this section I'll be hosting my graphic, web, and video design projects, VFX, animations, Code based graphics and physics engines (Three.js, Animie.js, etc..) and other artwork that I have designed, built, or have drawn over the years.
-I started out as a graphic designer what's an associate's degree from Tampa Technical Institute.
-I have helped created popular brand logos for many businesses including Enterprise companies.
-Being creative is just something I love to do and I'd like to highlight my abilities here in my portfolio.
+> The class section is a collective of my upper level under grad and grad work.
+I have included files, scripts, app, proofs, abstracts, and much more for employers and business partners or investors to review.
+Also, just to show my abilities through academia.
+Each folder will include sub-folders pertaining to the academic works I have completed.

-## Design
+## Classes

-> I have been designing for years and love creating.
-These are some of my designs based in multiple technologies.
+>The Classes section gives me a way to publish my course work and highlight my achievements, proofs, problems, and understanding of specific topics.
+All Proofs are written to specified guild lines and methods that implement contridiction, well ordering and logical proposition principles.
+All papers, articles, and thesis are written in APA format.
+All Programs where written with VS Code, PyScripter, Jupyter Notebook, Octave, and other text editors openly available.

+ * AI (artificial Intelligence)
+ * Algorithms
+ * Big Data
+ * Circuits
+ * CV (Computer Vision)
+ * Computer Science
+ * Data Science
- * Graphic Design
+ * Data Structures
- * Video Production & Design
- * VFX
+ * Databases
- * WebGL
+ * Deep Learning
- * Three.js
+ * EECS
- * Adobe PS
+ * English
+ * Human Uses Of The Environment
- * Adobe Premuire
+ * Machine Learning
- * Adobe After Effets
+ * Mathematics
- * Physics engines
+ * Physics
- * Web design
- * Custom Design
+ * Programming
- * Art Work
+ * Quantum Computers
- * Invents
+ * Software Engineering

  ---

  ###### 📢 Conenct with me here!

 [<img align="left" alt="" width="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][website]
 [<img align="left" alt="Shaun Pritchard | YouTube" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/youtube.svg" />][youtube]